There’s no denying that a website is the most essential component for marketing any business today.

 This inherent risks of this strategy include:

 - | Having your domain of expertise be adopted, promoted and potentially owned by competitors

 - | Allowing your competitors to revise and improve their online presence while your static site languishes

-- | Putting your nascent search ranking (if you have them) at risk of decline
+- | Putting your nascent search rank (if you have one) at risk of decline

-- | Sacrificing your tech platform and site technologies to become outdated, incompatible or worse, inoperable
+- | Sacrificing your tech platform and site to become outdated, incompatible or worse, inoperable

 - | Virtually guaranteeing your perceived and monetary value will not increase

 As people make more personal choices about the messages that they receive and how they want to receive them, it makes sense to engage your customers and prospects in an ongoing conversation about their needs, interests and passions and how you can help them with their unique challenge.
-An aspirational goal should be to have your customers and prospects turn to you as the trusted resource to help guide them to making better decisions.
+An aspirational goal should be to have your customers and prospects turn to you as the trusted resource to help guide them in making better decisions.

-Simply by the fact that you are actively showing interest in listening and creating an opportunity for people to provide their individual insights, feelings and attitudes demonstrates a meaningful commitment to continually improve your relationship with your prospects and customers.
+Simply by the fact that you are actively showing interest in listening and creating an opportunity for people to provide their individual insights, feelings and attitudes demonstrate a meaningful commitment to continually improve your relationship with your prospects and customers.

-It’s time to take a longer view and forget the old days of a campaign burst or a 3 month flight.
-Consider a 12 month implementation plan and start modestly.
+It’s time to take a longer view and forget the old days of a campaign burst or a 3-month flight.
+Consider a 12-month implementation plan and start modestly.
 You can scale as budget and resources allow.
 But most of all, have realistic expectations.